Destiny 2: The Final Shape: Episodic content

-Episode: Revenant began on October 8, 2024; Act 2 began on November 19 and Act 3 began on January 7, 2025.
+Episode: Revenant (Season 25) began on October 8, 2024; Act 2 began on November 19 and Act 3 began on January 7, 2025.
 The soft Power level cap was raised to 1950, the hard cap to 2000, and the pinnacle reward cap to 2010.
 The episode focused on the Scorn and the Fallen/Eliksni; the player worked with Mithrax, Kell of Light, his daughter, Eido, and Crow as they faced the Archon of the Scorn, Fikrul, the Fanatic, who took over an Awoken Watchtower in the Reef and seized an Echo of the Witness, causing the Scorn to change under its influence.
 Additionally, the Eliksni were trying to find a new home after the Witness destroyed their home world of Riis several millennia ago.
 A tonic-crafting system was also introduced, where players could create tonics that provided different combat buffs and boosted certain artifact perks and influenced what loot drops were received.
 Act 1 added a new version of the Onslaught horde mode activity introduced in Into the Light called "Onslaught: Salvation", in which a three-player fireteam defended the Active Defense Unit (ADU) from up to 50 waves of Scorn, Shadow Legion Cabal, and Dread enemies; every sixth wave sent the fireteam into a Scorn nest to rescue Eliksni captives, while every 10th wave featured a boss.
 New defenses such as airstrikes and a manual turret (previously seen in the original Destiny), as well as new maps, were featured in this new Onslaught variant.
 Act 2 added a reimagined version of the "Prison of Elders" activity from the original game's House of Wolves (2015) expansion called "Tomb of Elders", where a three-player fireteam defeated Scorn, Dread, Shadow Legion Cabal, and Lucent Hive in different arenas throughout the Prison of Elders under different modifiers, as well as new weapons and perks, and Street Fighter 6 collaboration content.
 Act 3 added a new exotic mission, "Kell's Fall", rewarding a craftable exotic shotgun, Slayer's Fang.
 In addition to new non-craftable weapons, including those reprised from Season of the Splicer (Season 14), the weapons from the "Garden of Salvation" raid from Shadowkeep (2019) were updated with new perks and became craftable at the Mars Relic.
 A new dungeon, "Vesper's Host", was released on October 11, 2024, and featured the Contest Mode difficulty during the launch weekend (Contest Mode difficulty was initially only reserved for Grandmaster Nightfall strikes and for the launch weekend of new raids).
 The artifact featured during this episode was the Slayer Baron Apothecary Satchel (with perks focusing on close- to mid-range weapons and Void, Arc, and Stasis abilities).